 Certificate Creation

-To reduce the cost and maintenance of certificate signing, we recommend adding Subject Alternative Names (SANs) to the certificate.
-This will create a single certificate that covers all the hostnames.
-The hostnames are:
+To minimize the cost and complexity of managing individual certificates, we recommend including Subject Alternative Names (SANs) in your SSL certificate.
+This allows you to use a single certificate that secures all required hostnames.
+The hostnames that should be included are:

 cloudsoda.myco.com

-You may notice that there is no certificate requested for the "cloudsoda.agent.myco.com" address.
-This connection is purely UDP and has its own TLS encryption that does not require an SSL certificate.
+You may notice that no SSL certificate is requested for the "cloudsoda.agent.myco.com" address.
+This is because the connection uses UDP and has its own built-in TLS encryption, which does not require an SSL certificate.

 Certificate Installation

-Once the certificate has been created, combine it with the intermediate certificate (if necessary) and copy the certificate and the key to the controller.
-SSH into the server and run the following commands.
+Once the certificate has been created, combine it with the intermediate certificate (if applicable), then copy both the certificate and the private key to the CloudSoda Controller.
+Next, SSH into the server and run the following commands:

-If you receive a message that the secrets already exist, you can delete them safely and rerun the operation above.
+If you receive a message indicating that the secrets already exist, you can safely delete them and then rerun the command above.

-This is only necessary if you get an error while trying to create your certificate secrets.
-You delete the old ones then retry the block above that creates the secrets.
+This step is only necessary if you encounter an error while creating your certificate secrets.
+In that case, simply delete the existing secrets and re-run the commands from the previous step.

-You should now be able to browse to https://cloudsoda.myco.com and have a valid cert.
+Once completed, you should be able to browse to https://cloudsoda.myco.com and see a valid SSL certificate in place.

-In a “dark deployment,” updates will need to be scheduled, and remote access will need to be granted so the proper software can be downloaded and provisioned.
-Moreover, when running a "dark deployment", support can be more challenging as firewall access may need to be granted.
-Therefore, please ensure there is a rule that can be readily enabled and disabled.
+In a “dark deployment”, updates must be manually scheduled and temporary remote access must be granted to allow the necessary software to be downloaded and provisioned.
+Additionally, support can be more challenging in this configuration, as firewall access may be required for troubleshooting.

-The CloudSoda controller installs itself automatically when a user runs an install script on the provisioned server.
-An email will be sent to the main point of contact with a command to run that will pull the script and initiate the installation.
-Some email systems may alter the URL in the email.
-If this happens, please contact support@cloudsoda.io.
-They will assist you in getting the installation process started.
+The CloudSoda Controller installs automatically when a user runs the install script on the provisioned server.
+An email will be sent to the primary contact, containing a command to retrieve the script and initiate the installation.

 Ports and URLs